Gouravsaha12/javascript_projects/readme.md

 ## Projects

 - **Debouncing** : A simple implementation of the debouncing technique to limit the rate at which a function is executed. here is an input field that allows users to type search queries, and the results are displayed only after a brief pause in typing.

+- **Adder using infinite function currying** : An implementation of an adder function using infinite currying, allowing users to add numbers in a chained manner.